sigoden/llm-functions/README.md

 You can write functions in bash/javascript/python.

 `llm-functions` will automatic generate function declarations from comments.
-Refer to `demo_tool.{sh,js,py}` for examples of how to use comments for autogeneration of declarations.
+Refer to `tools/demo_tool.{sh,js,py}` for examples of how to use comments for autogeneration of declarations.

 ### Bash